TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

                     0 & 1 & 5
                   \end{bmatrix}.
 $$
-The next step towards an echelon matrix needs a row swap.
+The next logical step towards an echelon matrix would be a row swap.
 But then the lower triangular structure of $L$ will be broken.
 In {numref}`Subsection %s <Subsec:LUdecomp:PLUdecomp>`  we will study what we can do in such a situation.

 ::::::